jsvine/pdfplumber/README.md

 - `.annos`, each representing a single annotation-text character.
 - `.lines`, each representing a single 1-dimensional line.
 - `.rects`, each representing a single 2-dimensional rectangle.
-- `.images`, each representing a single image.
-- `.figures`, each representing a single figure.

 ### Object Properties